vvvesss/aws-quick-notes/security&encryption.md

   - Custom
     - define user roles to access
     - define who can administer
-    - used for cross account access, example create volume from snapshot from different account: kms:CallerAccount: "target-account-id"
+    - used for cross account access,
+    - Example: create volume from snapshot from different account: kms:CallerAccount: "target-account-id"

 ### KMS Multi-Region

-Same ID, key, and rotations.
-Not Global.
+- Same ID, key, and rotations.
+- Not Global.
 Primary and replicas.
-Usage: encrypt in one region and decrypt in others.
-Not recommended.
+- **Usage: encrypt in one and decrypt in other regions.**
+-  Not recommended.
 Global client side encryption on global DDB or Aurora (protect data even from db admin, example SSN).

 ## S3 Replication and Encryption